“As long as there was coffee in the world, how bad could things be?”Cassandra Clare, City of Ashes

 6. Coffee from Yemen.

 You may be wondering what this picture is doing here, among so many special coffees… I was walking around Kuwait City’s bazaar and engaged in a conversation with some of the stall keepers, two Yemenis and one Egyptian, who soon offered me a hot drink.
 Being slightly boring, I chose coffee, as usual.
-One of the Yemeni guys grabbed a flask and a shot-sized conical glass and started pouring a drink so light in colour that I thought it was white coffee.
+One of the Yemeni guys grabbed a flask and a shot-sized conical glass and started pouring a drink so light in color that I thought it was white coffee.
 I was surprised not to be served Turkish coffee, very common all over the Middle East, and when I drank it, I was totally confused by the flavour.
 I had one of those moments you see in the movies, when there’s a lot of hustle and bustle around you and you become oblivious, deep in your thoughts.
 It tasted like coffee but was slightly bitterer than usual, with another pleasant taste I couldn’t distinguish.
 Intrigued, I asked for more and tried to decipher what they were offering me, but soon I got out of my semi-trance and gave up guessing!
 That tiny glass you can hardly see on the picture had a mix of green coffee, saffron and Ethiopian cardamom, a common mix in Yemen, yet a total novelty to me.
 Now I had been introduced to one of Yemen’s many secret tastes, I had to enjoy their hospitality.
 Their welcoming, kindness and attention surely enhanced the experience.
 To be honest, I long for the day I’ll try that delicious coffee again, and keep looking for it everywhere I go.

 Pedro Richardson is a Brazilian who decided to call London home.
 After doing two internships at Spanish universities, he realised he couldn’t stay just in one place any longer.
 He is particularly interested in the Middle East and the former USSR nations, and likes to say that he used to collect postcards and maps, but now collects countries – he’s got 72 of them in his collection so far.
 Check out some of his itineraries on his blog Travel with Pedro.
 You can also follow him on Facebook, Twitter and Instagram.